CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-03-25-inspired-marketing-bonus.md

 **Inspired Action vs Workaholicism by Chris Sherrod**<br />
 Are you doing inspired action or are you just working to pay for everything?
 Are you a work-a-holic?
 Do you think you have to work all the time?
 I use to.
 It didn't work for me.
 I didn't have time to enjoy life.
 I didn't have time to think.
 I didn't have time to let inspiration come to me.
 I failed.
 Repeatly.
 And it wasn't fun.
 I now focus on what I want to get done and not all of it is business.
 I am more successful now.
 Learn the difference between inspiration and workaholicism.

-Visit <a href="http://inspiredmarketing.com/invitation/" title="http://inspiredmarketing.com/invitation/" rel="nofollow">http://inspiredmarketing.com/invitation/</a> grab a copy of the book and get my bonus.</p>
+Visit <a href="http://inspiredmarketing.com/invitation/" title="http://inspiredmarketing.com/invitation/" rel="nofollow">http://inspiredmarketing.com/invitation/</a> grab a copy of the book and get my bonus.